Municipal government of Toronto: History

 Although a referendum of the Metro municipalities showed broad opposition, the Ontario government passed the City of Toronto Act, 1996, which spelled the demise of the Metro Toronto federation.
 During 1997, the municipalities of Metro were placed under provincial trusteeship.
 On January 1, 1998, Metro and its constituent municipalities were dissolved, replaced by the single-tier "megacity" of Toronto, which is the successor of the previous City of Toronto.
-Mel Lastman, the long-time mayor of North York before the amalgamation, became the first mayor (62nd overall) of the new megacity.
+Mel Lastman, the long-time mayor of North York before the amalgamation, became the first mayor (62nd overall) of the amalgamated city.

 Existing by-laws of the individual municipalities were retained until new citywide by-laws could be written and enacted.
 New citywide by-laws have since been enacted, although many of the individual differences were continued, applying only to the districts where the by-laws applied, such as winter sidewalk clearing and garbage pickup.
 The existing city halls of the various municipalities were retained by the new corporation for various purposes.
 The City of York's civic centre became a court office.
-The existing 1965 City Hall of Toronto became the city hall of the new megacity, while Metro Hall, the "city hall" of the Metro government, is used as municipal office space.
-The community councils of Etobicoke–York, North York and Scarborough meet in their respective pre-existing municipal buildings.
+The existing 1965 City Hall of Toronto became the city hall of the amalgamated city, while Metro Hall, the seat of the former Metro government, is used as municipal office space.
+The community councils (unique among Ontario's cities) of Etobicoke–York, North York and Scarborough meet in their respective pre-existing municipal buildings.

 In 2018, just before that year's provincial election, the Ontario government of Doug Ford passed the Better Local Government Act, which redefined the number and representation of Toronto City Council.
 The number of councillors was reduced to 25, and council districts were defined that matched provincial electoral districts.
 The passage took place during the ongoing election campaign and spurred a number of lawsuits by potential candidates and a referral to the Ontario courts of the act's constitutionality.
 Its constitutionality was upheld and the reduced number of councillors was elected.

 In 2022, the Ford government passed the Strong Mayors, Building Homes Act, which redefined the powers of the mayor of Toronto.
 Under the act, the mayor could overrule a motion of City Council that had less than a 66 percent plurality.
 Ostensibly introduced to allow the passage of bylaws that would increase the supply of housing in Toronto, the act received considerable criticism as anti-democratic.
-The mayor at the time, John Tory, supported the law; however, he pledged to continue to act by consensus.
+The mayor at the time, John Tory, supported the law and pledged to continue to act by consensus.